johnblat/vscode-psx-all-in-one/README.md

     > :oncoming_police_car: If you can do the crime, you can do the time. :oncoming_police_car:
 1. Launch `pscx-redux`
 1. Go to `File/Open Disk Image` and then select the `.iso`, `.bin`, or `.cue` file of the game you want to run
     - You can also load the disk image from the command line with the `-iso` argument.
-Example: `pscx-redux -cdrom "path/to/game.iso"`
+Example: `pscx-redux -iso "path/to/game.iso"`
     >  :pencil2: disk images in the ISO-9660 format will either be stored in an `.iso` file or a `.bin` file.
 The `.bin` file will have a `.cue` file that contains information about the `.bin` file.
 The `.cue` file is used to load the `.bin` file into the emulator.
 1. Go to `Emulation/Start` to start the game, or press `F5`.
     - You can also run the disk image from the command line with the `-run` argument.
 Example: `pscx-redux -iso "path/to/game.iso" -run`